-Apart from the severe environmental disasters caused by both the manufacturer of plastic as well as the attempt to dispose of it, plastic is a vastly inferior material for any product used for eating or drinking.
-Some of the additives that are infused into plastic can cause permanent harm to our and our pets’ metabolism.
-Chemicals such as phthalates and BPA are widely used as additives that prevents degrading of plastic, (why plastic products remain in the environment indefinitely) and they also interfere with our natural hormone levels which can cause serious problems to both males and females.
+Apart from the severe environmental disasters caused by both the manufacturing of plastic as well as the attempt to dispose of it, plastic is a vastly inferior material for any product used for eating or drinking.
+Some of the additives that are infused into plastic can cause permanent harm to our pets’ metabolism.
+Chemicals such as phthalates and BPA are widely used as additives that prevents degrading of plastic, (why plastic products remain in the environment indefinitely) and they also interfere with our natural hormone levels which can cause serious problems for pets and humans.
 Those plastics which claim to be BPA-free frequently have an equally harmful alternative – a practice called ‘regrettable substitution’.
+This is never true for ceramic cat fountains.
 Below are a just a few of the many plastic pet fountains available.

 Additionally, all plastic becomes scratched